Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Results

 \subsubsection{Comparison with Joint PD}

-We compare training in Cartesian space with impedance control with training directly in joint space.
+We compare training in Cartesian space with Cartesian PD control with training directly in joint space.
 Recent works have found that with proper reward shaping and dynamics randomization, policies trained in joint space can transfer well from simulation to hardware~\cite{hwangbo2019anymal,lee2020anymal,tan2018minitaur}.
 However, such works have focused on robustness, and speeds lower than those attainable with our quadruped.

-We tested training fast running policies in joint space with a range of joint gains, namely $k_p \in [20,100]$ and $k_d \in [0.1, 1]$, using the same observation space, dynamics randomization, and simple reward function from Equation~\ref{eq:reward}.
+We tested training fast running policies in joint space with a range of joint gains, namely $k_p \in [20,100]$ and $k_d \in [0.1, 1]$, using the same observation space, dynamics randomization, and simple reward function from Table~\ref{tab:reward}.
 We trained at least 3 policies for each set of gains tested, and also tested varying the action space to limit the joint ranges to those seen when training in Cartesian space, toward ensuring a fair comparison.
 For all combinations tested, the agent is able to learn to run without falling in PyBullet, for the same speeds as with training in Cartesian space.
-However, almost all policies converge to unnatural-looking gaits, where one or both rear legs extend outward and back, which appears to be used more for balancing.
+However, almost all policies converge to unnatural-looking gaits, where one or both rear legs extend outward and back, which appear to be used more for balancing.
 This behavior remains the same even if we limit the action space to the joint ranges used by policies trained in Cartesian space.

 Although still able to successfully run in PyBullet, the policies learned in joint space do not transfer well to another simulator.
-The unnatural looking gaits may be the result of the agent exploiting the simulator dynamics.
+The unnatural looking gaits may be the result of the agent getting stuck in local minima which still achieve the same reward through exploiting the simulator dynamics, due to the simple reward function that does not over-specify ``good'' behavior.
 We summarize the best results obtained for policies trained with various joint gains in Table~\ref{table:jointpd}.
 We run 10 trials for each policy in the transfer to Gazebo, and record the average distance traveled in 20 seconds, as well as the success rate of not falling.